cosc2336-ds-alg/assg00/README.md

    Public Git Key`.
 4. There is one VSCode extension that you will need to install by hand in your class DevBox VSCode environment.
-It was downloaded but can not be autoinstalled for you.
+It was downloaded but can not be auto installed for you.
 From your class DevBox VSCode code-server open up your `Extensions` (left sidebar).
 Click on the `...` at the top of the extensions for additional tasks and select `Install from VSIX`.
 There should be a file named